-- With respect to the measures intended to bring the infringement to an end, Article 2 of the operative part of the decision is worded as follows: 'ITP, BBC and RTE shall bring the infringements as mentioned in Article 1 to an end forthwith by supplying each other and third parties on request and on a non-discriminatory basis with their individual advance weekly programme listings and by permitting reproduction of those listings by such parties.
+With respect to the measures intended to bring the infringement to an end, Article 2 of the decision is worded as follows: 'ITP, BBC and RTE shall bring the infringements as mentioned in Article 1 to an end forthwith by supplying each other and third parties on request and on a non-discriminatory basis with their individual advance weekly programme listings and by permitting reproduction of those listings by such parties.
 This requirement does not extend to information in addition to the listings themselves, as defined in this Decision.
 If they choose to supply and permit reproduction of the listings by means of licences, any royalties requested by ITP, BBC and RTE should be reasonable.
 Moreover, ITP, BBC and RTE may include in any licences granted to third parties such terms as are considered necessary to ensure comprehensive high-quality coverage of all their programmes, including those of minority and/or regional appeal, and those of cultural, historical and educational significance.
-The parties are therefore required, within two months from the date of notification of this Decision, to submit proposals for approval by the Commission of the terms upon which they consider third parties should be permitted to publish the advance weekly programme listings which are the subject of this Decision'. - 3 Concurrently with the present application for a declaration that the decision is void, the applicant, in a separate application also lodged on 10 March 1989, sought the suspension of the operation of Articles 1 and 2 of the decision.
-By order of 11 May 1989, the President of the Court of Justice ordered 'the suspension of the operation of Article 2 of the contested decision in so far as it obliges the applicants to bring the infringement found by the Commission to an end forthwith by supplying each other and third parties on request and on a non-discriminatory basis with their individual advance weekly programme listings and by permitting reproduction of those listings by such parties'.
-For the rest, the applications for interim measures were dismissed (Joined Cases 76, 77 and 91/89 R [1989] ECR 1141, paragraph 20 of the order).
+The parties are therefore required, within two months from the date of notification of this Decision, to submit proposals for approval by the Commission of the terms upon which they consider third parties should be permitted to publish the advance weekly programme listings which are the subject of this Decision'.

+12 Concurrently with the present application for a declaration that the decision is void, the applicant, in a separate application also lodged on 17 March 1989, sought the suspension of the operation of Article 2 of the decision, at least in so far as it orders ITP to supply third parties on request and on a non-discriminatory basis with its advance weekly programme listings with a view to their publication.
+By order of 11 May 1989, the President of the Court of Justice ordered 'the suspension of the operation of Article 2 of the contested decision in so far as it obliges the applicants to bring the infringement found by the Commission to an end forthwith by supplying each other and third parties on request and on a non-discriminatory basis with their individual advance weekly programme listings and by permitting reproduction of those listings by such parties' (Joined Cases 76, 77 and 91/89 R, [1989] ECR 1141, paragraph 20 of the order).

 By order of 6 July 1989 in the present proceedings for the annulment of the decision, the Court of Justice gave leave to Magill to intervene in support of the Commission's conclusions.
-The written procedure took place in part before the Court of Justice which, by order of 15 November 1989 pursuant to Article 3(1) and Article 14 of the Counci!
-Decision of 24 October 1988 establishing a Court of First Instance of the European Communities, referred the case to the Court of First Instance.
-Upon hearing the report of the Judge-Rapporteur, the Court of First Instance decided, at the end of the written procedure, to open the oral procedure without any preparatory inquiry.
+The written procedure took place in part before the Court of Justice which, by order of 15 November 1989 pursuant to Article 3(1) and Article 14 of the Council Decision of 24 October 1988 establishing a Court of First Instance of the European Communities, referred the case to the Court of First Instance.
+Upon hearing the report of the Judge-Rapporteur, the Court decided, at the end of the written procedure, to open the oral procedure without any preparatory inquiry.